raymondworkshop/raymondworkshop.github.io/_posts/about.md

 I like problem solving, and reading.
 I write at [blog.reader](https://muyun.github.io/).
 <br>

-You can find some of my [projects](https://github.com/muyun).
+You can find some of my projects [here](https://github.com/muyun).
 If you’ve got any questions, suggestions or would like to discuss, I’d be happy to hear from you.

 I am also available for project consulting.
 You can find me on [Twitter](https://twitter.com/_muyun).
 <br> <br>